 Grand Forks, North Dakota

 While attending the University of North Dakota, Christopher Adams confronted a difficult career choice: go to dental school or make a life on the family farm.
-He chose to work with his hands in the familiar way.
+He chose to go back to what felt most familiar.

 “Many times I would put school second to farming, which made my decision quite obvious,” says Christopher, who raises sugar beets, hard red spring wheat, soybeans and dry beans.
 “Besides, I can’t imagine my monstrous hands digging in someone’s mouth.”

 Digging outdoors as part of a multi-generation farm operation has its challenges, too.
-Christopher, a father of two daughters, 1 and 3, says the staff at AgCountry has helped the operation to work through financial considerations that can bedevil family farms, such as transitioning from one generation to the next.
+Christopher, a father of two daughters says the staff at AgCountry has helped the operation to work through financial considerations that can bedevil family farms, such as transitioning from one generation to the next.
 Christopher’s oldest daughter has already declared that she wants to farm, so the transition process is “especially important to me.”